 Scarlet Bee Balm, Bergamot, Oswego Tea

 Monarda didyma L. is the correct and accepted scientific name for this species of Monarda.
-It was named described by Carl von Linnaeus in Species Plantarum in 1753.
+Both the genus and species described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 I found this Monarda from the local garden club plant sale in 2017.
 I asked this one lady what species of Monarda it was and she said she would get the one who brought them.
 She told the lady I wanted to know the name of the plant.
 The lady who brought them came up to me and asked me what I wanted to know.
 I asked her what species of Monarda it was and she said it was bee balm… SO, for a long time, I didn’t know what species it was or anything.
 You know how that drives me nuts!